Jagoda11/Pirple-NodeJS-FullStack-Pizza-App/README.md

-5. Lookup the details of a specific user by email address✅ run; 'get user <EMAIL>' you can use : 'get user vigiho5448@trejni.com'
+5. Lookup the details of a specific user by email address✅ run; 'get user <EMAIL>' you can use : 'get user vigiho5448@trejni.com' // temporary email

 Homework Assignment #3